Born2Die007/engineering-assessment/readMe.md

 # Food Trucks API

 This API provides endpoints to search for food trucks based on various criteria.
+Given the limited time available, I focused on core functionalities rather than secondary aspects like parsing and database integration.
+If I had more time, I would have delved into parsing the data more thoroughly and implemented a robust database solution to store and manage the food truck data effectively.

+Additionally, the current API logic is relatively basic, primarily checking for case-insensitive string matches and exact numerical comparisons.
+With more time, I would enhance the API logic to handle a wider range of search criteria and offer more flexible and advanced querying options for a richer user experience.

 ## Installation